nativescript-community/ui-image/README.md

 <!-- /TOC -->

-## What is `nativescript-image`?
+## What is `@nativescript-community/ui-image`?
-`nativescript-image` is a NativeScript plugin for efficiently displaying images on iOS and Android.
+`@nativescript-community/ui-image` is a NativeScript plugin for efficiently displaying images on iOS and Android.
 It uses imageModule on [Android](https://code.facebook.com/posts/366199913563917/introducing-imageModule-a-new-image-library-for-android/) and [SDWebImage](https://sdwebimage.github.io/) on iOS

-## How to use `nativescript-image`?
+## How to use `@nativescript-community/ui-image`?

 ### In vanila NativeScript
 #### From npm
-1. Go to the root folder of your {N} application where you would like to install the plugin and type `tns plugin add nativescript-image`.
+1. Go to the root folder of your {N} application where you would like to install the plugin and type `tns plugin add @nativescript-community/ui-image`.
-4. Initialize `nativescript-image` in the `launch` event of your {N} application by using the following code:
+4. Initialize `@nativescript-community/ui-image` in the `launch` event of your {N} application by using the following code:

 #### From local repo?
 1. Clone the repository and go to the root directory on your computer.